 Working in the construction industry is inherently dangerous; it’s standard for employees to work at a height, in a hazardous area or with high-powered equipment.
 In an industry that exposes even seasoned employees to risk on a daily basis, it’s especially important to understand the increased risks to new employees.

 New-hire construction workers experience work-related injuries more frequently than any other type of employee.
-Shockingly, among Pinnacol policyholders, more than 50 percent of workplace injuries involve construction employees who have been on the job less than 12 months.
+Shockingly, among Pinnacol policyholders, around half of workplace injuries involve construction employees who have been on the job less than 12 months.
 These injuries not only put your newest and most vulnerable employees at risk, but also they can impact the financial stability of your business.
-In 2018, claims filed for new-hire construction employees cost Colorado businesses $39,745,542.
+In 2020, claims filed for new-hire construction employees cost Colorado businesses $38,594,814.

 Take a look at the snapshot of the claims reported in the construction industry for workers employed zero to 12 months.
 Trends show an increasing number of claims experienced by construction new hires as compared to the general industry.
 How does your organization look compared with the rest of the construction industry in Colorado?

 Since there are a variety of factors that impact new-hire safety in construction (organizational safety culture/climate, past experiences, worker attitudes and project scope), it’s essential that you take the time to recognize job site hazards and prepare new-hire employees for all types of work, equipment and risk.
 Any new employee coming into your organization for the first time will require an introduction to the way your organization values safety and conducts business.
 Every new hire deserves the opportunity to perform his or her job safely.

 Claims experienced by workers on the job less than 12 months